pablocasares/zz-cep/docs/_pages/stream-configuration.md

 * `version`: an string that identifies the version of the rule.
 * `streams`: a map that contains the `in` and `out` relations between Siddhi and Kafka.
 * `executionPlan`: the SiddhiQL query that will be used to process this rule.
+* `options`: An optional map field to modify the rule behaviour.

+The current `options` available value is:

+* `"filterOutputNullDimension"`: This value can be set to `true` if the rule should filter out the null values at the output when the event is sended to Kafka.